PotatoFi/Packet-Potato/README.md

 ## Serial Output

 The Packet Potato will output some data about the frames it is hearing over serial at 115200 baud.
-Enable serial output mode by holding down `-` during the start-up animation, specifically while the red MGMT LED turns red.
+Enable serial output mode by holding down `-` during the start-up sequence, specifically while the red MGMT LED turns red.